Florence

 Restaurant Recommendations

-Rooftop bars near the Duomo: B&B La Terrazza Sul Duomo, La Terrazza or Robiglio
+Near the Duomo, good options include B&B La Terrazza Sul Duomo, La Terrazza, or Robiglio.

 Shopping